Project

 Working with the TWG on AI, the Trust has been engaged with international negotiations in two fora:

-Council of Europe: the TWG on AI has had observer status at, and been actively engaging with, the Council of Europe’s Committee on AI (CAI) since January 2023.
-The Council of Europe's Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law was formally approved by Ministers in May 2024 and became the first binding international Treaty in this field.
+The Council of Europe's Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law was formally approved by Ministers in May 2024 and became the first binding international treaty in this field.

-United Nations: the UN Secretary General referred to the need for AI governance in reports such as his Road Map for Digital Cooperation and his Our Common Agenda report.
-The former led eventually to the formation of a High-Level Advisory Body on Artificial Intelligence in Autumn 2023 and an interim Report by December 2023.
-The latter led to the establishment of the Summit of the Future in September 2024.
-The strand that embraces AI is the Global Digital Compact (GDC) which is being negotiated in the run up to the Summit of the Future.
+United Nations: the UN Secretary General referred to the need for AI governance in reports such as his "Road Map for Digital Cooperation" and his "Our Common Agenda report".
+The former led eventually to the formation of a High-Level Advisory Body on Artificial Intelligence with an interim report by December 2023 and a final report at the start of the Summit of the Future in September 2024.